 Baked yeast donuts are soft, pillowy doughnuts sprinkled with cinnamon, and they are heaven.
 Let’s save our oil and make this baked yeast donut recipe!
 This post is sponsored by Ginny’s.
 All opinions are my own.

 Calling all donut lovers!
-Come and get these pillowy baked yeast donuts that can make any morning feel amazing.
+Come and get the easy recipe for pillowy baked yeast donuts that can make any morning feel amazing.
 Be sure to grab a cup of coffee too.

 I was asked to join the recipe challenge and make a unique recipe with 10 other bloggers.
-I killed it with these baked yeast donuts.
-I made these donuts with an awesome halogen convection oven appliance.
-It really added a beautiful golden top to the donuts that I immediately feel in love with.
+I killed it with this baked yeast donuts recipe.
+I made the baked donuts in an awesome halogen convection oven appliance.
+It really added a beautiful golden top to the yeast donuts that I immediately feel in love with.
 Need to see it in action?

 I’m all for options.
 You can have cinnamon and sugar or vanilla bean glazed.
 My personal favorite was the cinnamon sugar, but I loved the looks of the vanilla bean glazed donuts.
 So pretty!

 Baked Yeast Donuts Recipe

 - 1/2 cup milk